Enrolment requirements apply to services applying for the Queensland Kindergarten Funding Scheme (QKFS).

 Children must be at least 4 years old by 30 June in the year they are enrolled in an approved kindergarten program.

-Check the table below to determine when parents or carers can enrol their child in your kindergarten program:
+kindy calculator to determine when parents or carers can enrol their child in your kindergarten program.

 Proof of age